Chords for Arlo Guthrie - The City of New Orleans - Dunegrass 2008

 [Dm] All along the Southbound Odyssey

-[Am] Train pulls out a cat
+[Am] train pulls out

 [C] Rolls along past houses [G] for me